NREL/SAM/CONTRIBUTING.md

 ### Resources for Learning GitHub

 If you are new to GitHub, you can find helpful articles to help you learn how it works on the web.
-Some examples include:
+Some examples are:

 * [Using the Fork-and-Branch Git Workflow](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) from Scott's Weblog is a good introduction.